OData/odata.net/docs/1_interfaces+datatypes.md

 The ASTs will be a discriminated union that corresponds to the same ABNF but with the string literals removed, as well as "overhead" from the CST like aliases.

-TODO fix your code samples to align with your own naming

 TODO transcribers will be...

 TODO converts will be...